nkdAgility/NKDAgility.com/site/content/resources/videos/4YixczaREUw/index.md

 ---
-title: "Many folks say "Scrum is like communism; it does not work!"
+title: "Many folks say 'Scrum is like communism; it does not work!'
 Are they right?"
 date: 05/06/2024 14:12:53
 videoId: 4YixczaREUw
 etag: GbGT3hpZLQSZQVcFl8NS1toxdnE